Contents

 What are the best Keycloak features?

-The platform offers many useful features, such as roles and subgroups, central administration management, impersonation, advanced password policies, and plugins.
+The platform offers many useful features, including roles and subgroups, central administration management, impersonation, advanced password policies, and plugins.

 How to use Keycloak?